Skip to main content

 3. Save.

-Step 3 — Create the time slots (Liminal Availabilities)
+Step 3 — Create the Time Slots (Liminal Availabilities)

 Each shift is a Liminal Availability record under a role.
-This is what volunteers actually pick on screen.

 3. Fill in: